MARY GRACES COSTA WRITES – No, Manny, gay people aren’t “worse than animals,” but you might be.

 “People’s Champion” Manny Pacquiao has boxed himself into a corner with homophobic comments made to Filipino television network TV5.
 And the Eight Division world boxing champ’s loose lips may have cost him a lucrative Nike contract and the people’s favor.

-TV5 assembled some senatorial candidates for an interview, and they asked Pacquiao about his views on same-sex marriage.
-The boxer maintained that heterosexuality was “common sense”, and that if even animals “recognize gender differences”, then gay people were “worse than animals.”
+TV5 assembled senatorial candidates for an interview, and asked Pacquiao about his views on same-sex marriage.
+The boxer maintained that heterosexuality was “common sense,” and that if even animals “recognize gender differences” then gay people were “worse than animals.”

-Global reactions poured in faster than a ref could take a ten-count, and the outcry suggested a unanimous decision: Pacquiao’s comments were ignorant, shocking, and couldn’t go unchecked.
+Global reaction came quicker than a ten-count, and the outcry suggested a unanimous decision: Pacquiao’s comments were ignorant, shocking, and could not go unchecked.

-One of the most significant responses to the boxing champion’s remarks came from Nike.
-Disappointed and embarrassed by Pacquiao’s bigotry, the athletic retail giant terminated its endorsement contract with the Filipino boxer on Wednesday.
+One of the loudest voices came from Nike.
+Disappointed and embarrassed by Pacquiao’s bigotry, the athletic retail giant terminated its endorsement contract with him Wednesday.

 “We find Manny Pacquiao’s comments abhorrent,” Nike says in a statement.
 “Nike strongly opposes discrimination of any kind and has a long history of supporting and standing up for the rights of the LGBT community.”

-In the US, ESPN radio host Dan Le Batard denounced Pacquiao’s appalling comments, calling the boxer’s attempt at apologizing pointless, given just how irreconcilably awful his remarks were.
+In the U.S., ESPN radio host Dan Le Batard denounced Pacquiao’s comments, calling the boxer’s attempt at apologizing pointless given how unequivocally awful his remarks were.